bbauska/HTML5-Basics/README.md

 <h3>Q. What is the purpose of meta tags?</h3>

+<p>Meta tags are pieces of information you use to tell the search engines and those
+viewing your site more about your page and the information it contains.
+Meta tags include:
+Title tags: the title of your page, which should be unique for every page you publish.
+Meta description: a description of the content on the page.</p>

-<p>The META elements can be used to include name/value pairs describing properties of the HTML
+<p>The META elements can be used to include name/value pairs describing properties of the
-document, such as author, expiry date, a list of keywords, document author etc.</p>
+HTML document, such as author, expiry date, a list of keywords, document author etc.</p>

 <details>
   <summary>html</summary>